antoniawork2813/Anima/README.md

 _Figure 10: Print-screen image of the pure data command needed to automatically turn the DSP when the patch is opened_
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/DSP.png "DSP control")
 # Demonstration
-An explanation and demonstration of _AMINA_ has been created and can be found by following this link: https://youtu.be/7wf1yl4Ea4s
+An explanation and demonstration of _ANIMA_ has been created and can be found by following this link: https://youtu.be/7wf1yl4Ea4s